Suranjan2002/Hacktoberfest-2021-contribute/README.md

 3) Look through the **ISSUES** and find the most suitable one.
 4) You will find **FORK** tab on top right corner beside **UNWATCH** and **STAR** *(this will help you in cloning the repo to your own profile)*.
 5) Add a new file to make the changes or edit the existing files.
-6) Add your name,github-username,Your Contribution File Name,Institution, as well as your Email Id for future referral.
+6) Add your name, github-username, Your Contribution File Name,Institution, as well as your Email Id for future referral.
 (Must be done in a single PR.)
 7) You will find a **COMMIT** button below, put a suitable message about the change and press **COMMIT**.
 8) Come back to hacktoberfest-contribute repo (from where you initially forked).
 9) Go to **PULL REQUESTS** tab.